WE ARE OPEN AND LENDING

 Why look for a bridge loan or, worse, hard money loans?

 Especially with today’s current low mortgage rates.
-The SBA 7(a) and SBA 504 commercial loans programs are especially critical in today’s marketplace.
+The SBA 7(a) and SBA 504 commercial loan programs are especially critical in today’s marketplace.

 Operational requirements need a capital loan to grow.
 Because of the previous credit crisis, there is a shortage of bank and business loan lenders that provide real estate loans for small businesses.